 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-Welcome to my post that’s all about my favorite things to do in Hoorn!
+So, welcome to my post that’s all about my favorite things to do in Hoorn!
 I’m so glad you stumbled upon this guide, because, as much as I loved Amsterdam, I still think you ought to spend some time exploring the cities and towns outside the country’s famous capital.

 Hoorn is packed with gorgeous streets and canals, but this city also has an extensive history.
 For those of you who don’t know, Hoorn was a former base for the Dutch East India Company.